makrai/notes/liu2205-ia3-few-shot-param-eff-finet.md

 # B Related work

 * prompt tuning is one of the most parameter-efficient methods for LLMs [29, 14, 53]
   * Liu+ [54] introduce several tricks to improve prompt tuning,
   * An+ [55] tune prompts along with input embeddings for boost in performance,
   * Chen+ [56] improve prompt embeddings through continued pre-training
   * optimization difficulties when training prompt embeddings,
-  * Diao+ [57] recently used black-box optimization to train prompt embeddings without requiring gradients.
-Several works have analyzed prompt tuning
+  * Diao+ [57] recently used black-box optimization to train prompt embeddings without requiring gradients
-  * from the perspective of interpretability Khashabi+ [58] and its
+  * from the perspective of interpretability Khashabi+ [58]
   * similarity to other PEFT methods He+ [30]
   * applications for NLP including continual learning [59], model robustness [60, 61], summarization [62], machine translation [63], co-training [64],